adistrim/RoutGenius/README.md

 # Contributing
 Contributions are welcome!
 If you find a bug or have a suggestion for how to improve the project, please open an issue or submit a pull request.

-# License
-RouteGenius is licensed under the MIT license.